xerolinux/XeroWiki/docs/f.md

 While it’s sad to see those legendary older cards ride off into the sunset, this split actually gives everyone a smoother experience.
 Each ISO now does exactly what it’s meant to do, with fewer surprises, fewer black screens, and a whole lot more reliability.
 It’s our way of turning an unfortunate driver situation into something cleaner, clearer, and friendlier for the entire **XeroLinux** community.

-Finally we tried our best to make **nVidia** ISO robust by including support for laptops and by adding many other optimizations.
+Finally we tried our best to make **nVidia** ISO robust by including support for laptops by adding many other optimizations.

 ## GPU Swap Detection